-And even people who have the flu jab are still at risk, as there are different strains of the influenza virus – and the severity of your symptoms depends on which one you get.
+Even people who have the flu jab are still at risk of flu, as there are different strains of the influenza virus – and the severity of your symptoms depends on which one you get.

 Healthy Living Pharmacist, Deborah Evans, says: “Thousands of people die each winter due to complications of the flu.
 It is much worse than a cold with severe symptoms that come on quickly and can cause you to stay in bed for several days, unable to do anything other than rest.
 It can become very serious for the elderly, young and those with other conditions and can result in needing to go to hospital.”

 Even for the healthiest of us, flu recovery can take up to a week, but it’s our clever immune system response that causes many of the nasty symptoms of the flu.

 One the common symptoms of the flu is a high fever.
 We get a high fever because the flu virus quickly multiplies at the normal body temperature, which is 37.5 degrees.
 Your body’s immune system reacts to this by raising the normal body temperature in an attempt to prevent the virus multiplying whilst also attempting to kill the virus.